 Unfortunately yet again this was unfruitful, however, we did have a very close encounter with a family of Indian elephants – twice.
 It was an amazing experience to see these in the wild instead of a zoo.
 Elephants are Andy’s favourite animals so he was especially chuffed at this one.

 Over the course of our two safaris, we also saw a wealth of other animals, including high numbers of spotted deer and monkeys, two gaur (huge Indian bison), a wild boar, a wild dog and a crocodile.
 There were also so many species of birds including eagles, owls, and kingfishers.

 All in all, this was a great adventure and we couldn’t have asked for more from either the Kabini River Lodge or the safari itself…except for maybe a tiger of course.
 We’d highly recommend it and would love to do it again sometime, maybe in the dry season when tiger sightings are more frequent.

 Pin me for later!

 Have you been on a tiger safari in India?
 If so we’d love to hear where and if you saw any tigers.

 P.S.
-You can read more about us, what we’re doing and our other India posts via the following links:
+You can read more about our time in India via the following link: